 In 2017, the College published its first Evaluative Report and Enhancement Plan (EREP), for 2016/17, which was endorsed by Education Scotland.
-The report for 2017/18 available at https://education.gov.scot/education-scotland/inspection-reports/reports-page/?id=5519 summarised progress against targets identified in that report and identified further targets for AY 2018/19 and beyond.
-It also summarised progress against activities identified for AY 2017/18 in the College's Outcome Agreement with SFC.

 Sabhal Mòr Ostaig's Progress Visit by Education Scotland in March 2020 confirmed that the College has made satisfactory progress towards the achievement of targets identified in its EREP.
-HMIe plan to conduct a Progress Visit to SMO in May 2022.
+HMIe conducted a Progress Visit to SMO in May 2022 and an Annual Engagement Visit in January 2023.

 SMO continues to provide a high-quality learning experience, supported by well-established quality assurance systems and procedures.
 Active engagement by staff in quality processes continues to contribute to the development of a quality culture, with action points being fed into internal College committees and to external bodies as appropriate.
 The College will continue to build on this track record through continuous enhancement and improvement, particularly in the systematic review of student support services, engagement with the learner and representation of the learner in quality enhancement processes.
-The College is aware of the Scottish Government's drive towards professional registration of lecturers and will work closely with the GTCS to take this forward.